CTP Insurance ACT

 ACT insurers are responsible for setting their own premiums within certain guidelines.
 Before an insurer can change prices, it must submit them to the ACT regulator for approval.

-You can use Access Canberra Feedback for any questions, comments or feedback about the old or new CTP scheme.
+You can use Access Canberra Feedback for any questions, comments or feedback about the new MAI scheme.

 Contacts